millos111i/Ideo_CustomTreeView/README.md

 Application is simple version of TreeView without using custom control.

-To create this app was used ASP.NET MVC and Entity Framework.
+Technology: ASP.NET MVC and Entity Framework.